losrobbos/api-connect-guide/README.md

 Axios is nice for usage with JSON APIs, because it already does the Content-Type setting & stringify under the hood for us.

 Also the error handling with AXIOS is more intuitive compared to fetch.

+Fetch does not interpret 4XX and 5XX error code responses from an API as errors.
+Fetch only catches errors when we cannot connect to the API at all (so either if we did not spell the API URL correctly or if the API is not reachable)

+Axios interprets 4XX and 5XX error responses from an API as errors and handles them in the catch handler.
+This makes handling error responses from the backend way more robust.

 #### GET request